hackngit/mjpg-streamer/README.md

 # Mjpg streamer for Rpi Jessie
 ## How to get an mjpg streamer working on a Raspberry Pi 3 with Debian Jessie OS in plain English.
 ![1367-07](https://cloud.githubusercontent.com/assets/21986609/18231653/2b8c782c-72b7-11e6-92dc-f0bc6c6606a5.jpg)

-## This repo is work in progress
+Setup
+* RPi 3
+* Rasbian Jessie OS
+* Camera module attached and enabled
+*ssh enabled

-ssh into your pi and start with thse usual:
+1. ssh into your pi and start with thse usual:
 ```
 sudo apt-get update
 ```
-Pull a couple of libraries:
+2. Pull a couple of libraries:

 ```
 sudo apt-get install libjpeg62-turbo-dev